adam-talbot/used-cars-regression/README.md

 [(Back to top)](#table-of-contents)

 > - Answer key questions, my hypotheses, and figure out the features that can be used in a regression model to best predict the target variable.
-> - Run at least 2 statistical tests in data exploration.
+> - Run statistical tests in data exploration.
 Document my hypotheses, set an alpha before running the tests, and document the findings well.
 > - Create visualizations and run statistical tests that work toward discovering variable relationships (independent with independent and independent with dependent).
 > - Summarize my conclusions, provide clear answers to my specific questions, and summarize any takeaways/action plan from the work above.
 ___